Home Health Stroke: causes, symptoms, first aid, prevention

 • numbness or even paralysis of the limbs on one side of the body;

-• difficulty or impairment of speech;
+• difficulty or disturbance of speech;

-• impaired coordination of movements, falling;
+• loss of coordination of movements, falling;

-• racing or complete failure of vision;
+• jumps or complete failure of vision;

 • nausea, vomiting;